-- UMass Boston students must comply with our CLEP credit policy and submit a CLEP Permission form. to the Office of the Registrar.
+- UMass Boston students must comply with our CLEP credit policy and submit a CLEP Permission form to the Office of the Registrar (see top of page).

-- To view how many UMass Boston college credits you will receive based on your CLEP exam score, see the CLEP and equivalency chart (which is the second page of the permission form).
+- To view how many UMass Boston college credits you will receive based on your CLEP exam score, reference the CLEP equivalency chart (see top of page).

 - All other students should consult their school's transfer office or advising department to review their institution's CLEP policy